pranayreddyambati/online_voting_system_using_php_mysql/README.md

     voting process where users can log in, cast their votes, and view the election results.
 The system is designed to showcase the implementation of fundamental functionalities typically found in real-world voting systems.</p>

-Visit the live site: [Online Voting Platform](online-voting-platform.infinityfreeapp.com/?i=1)
+Visit the live site: <a href="online-voting-platform.infinityfreeapp.com/?i=1">Online Voting Platform</a>

 ## <h3>Key Features:</h3>